 Warfare is conducted by human beings, and human beings can be organised.
 First, they can be organised into a state, with a head of state leading them, as, for instance, put forward by Clausewitz.
 Second, individuals can be organised in groups or factions with or without a coherent leadership.
 Third, individuals also have a separate role, as in the case of warlords, as emphasised by the non-trinitarian explanations.
-The interaction in war can thus take place between states, between a state and a faction, between a state and an individuals themselves.
+The interaction in war can thus take place between states, between a state and a faction, between a state and an individual, between factions, or between factions and individuals, or among individuals themselves.
 The last case would usually be called not war but a street brawl or fisticuffs.
 In the practice of war, individuals do not just operate alone to conduct a war, and states are not always present when a war is fought.
 The unit that will be the main focus here is the group.